ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 It would be trivial to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity.
 However, this approach leads to undesired consequences, as explained below.

 First, a user key intended for TLS, as an example, SHOULD only be used with the TLS protocol.
-Introducing a signature oracle whereby the TLS application key is used to sign PKIX evidence could lead to cross-protocol attacks.
+Introducing a signature oracle whereby the TLS application key is used to sign PKIX Evidence could lead to cross-protocol attacks.
 In this example, an attacker could submit a "nonce" value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.

-Second, the Presenter who has connected to the HSM to request PKIX evidence may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.
+Second, the Presenter who has connected to the HSM to request PKIX Evidence may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.

 Requiring the Attestation Service to use the attested application keys could, in some architectures, require the Attestation Service to resolve complex access control logic and handle complex error conditions for each requested key, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
 More discussion of authenticating the Presenter can be found in {{sec-cons-auth-the-presenter}}.